This post may contain affiliate links. Please read our disclosure policy.

 • 2 cups chicken broth

-• 4 ounces ground beef -I prefer using 90/10 ground beef, which has the perfect balance of lean meat and fat.
-This ratio ensures the meatballs are tender and flavorful without making the soup too greasy.
+• 4 ounces ground beef (I recommend using 90/10 ground beef.
+This lean-to-fat ratio keeps the meatballs tender and flavorful without making the soup greasy)

 • 1 clove garlic -minced